CerebriumAI/airbyte_dbt_github/README.md

 Additional contributions to this package are very welcome!
 Please create issues or open PRs against `master`.
 Check out [this post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.

 ## Resources:
-- Provide [feedback](https://www.surveymonkey.com/r/DQ7K7WW) on our existing dbt packages or what you'd like to see next
+- Provide [feedback](https://19au6qz3a6s.typeform.com/to/c284SPEN) on our existing dbt packages or what you'd like to see next
-- Have questions, feedback, or need help?
-Book a time during our office hours [using Calendly](https://calendly.com/fivetran-solutions-team/fivetran-solutions-team-office-hours) or email us at solutions@fivetran.com